kaushikg94/CSS-and-JS/README.md

 	* Upload the file to a [website](https://icomoon.io) that created the font.
 	* Download the font from them.
 	* Include a CSS file (that contained the `@fontface` information).
-* Everytime I wanted to add an icon to the existing set, I would have to go through this process and upload the *whole* set of `.svg` files!
+* Every time I wanted to add an icon to the existing set, I would have to go through this process and upload the *whole* set of `.svg` files!
 * Since `.svg` files could be included directly in to the `.html` file as a tag, I decided to use them directly with the `<object>` tag.
 The `.svg` files can be created and added standalone when needed.
 * However, `.svg` files can be tricky to use.
-Changing colors and using `font-weight` on them doesnt' work unless their paths are grouped.
+Changing colors and using `font-weight` on them doesn't' work unless their paths are grouped.
 * My website is using a black-and-white theme, and this isn't a problem (yet).

 **To Use: For Noobs**